AbhinavJais/3D-cube/README.md

 # 3D-cube
-I have a made a 3D cube with CSS only.
-You can rotate it by simply hovering on it.
+A three face 3D cube for the homepage, header and loading animation for dynamic hybrid applications, which rotates on hovering.